France doubles paid paternity leave to 28 days

 “This reform—which will be financed by the social security system—will allow France to move from a mid-ranking position in Europe to the group of leading countries,” the Elysée said.

 Until now, France and the UK have lagged behind other European countries on this issue, while the Nordic countries come out on top.
-The allowances are: Norway (10 to 39 weeks), Sweden (60 to 480 days), Finland (54 days), Denmark (2 to 34 weeks) and Spain (8 weeks).
-In the UK, staff are allowed to take two weeks paid paternity leave.
+The allowances are: Norway (10 to 39 weeks), Sweden (60 to 480 days), Finland (54 days), Denmark (2 to 34 weeks), and Spain (8 weeks).
+In the UK, the staff is allowed to take two weeks of paid paternity leave.
 At the other end of the scale, Italy and Greece offer new dads just two days.

 France’s new reform aims to encourage more fathers to use their paid paternity leave, especially those whose employment situation is less secure.
 In France, only 67% of fathers make use of paid paternity leave.
 That figure has changed little since the provision was introduced.
 This figure masks acute social inequalities: 80% of employees with permanent contracts use their allowance compared to just 60% of those with fixed-term contracts.“We thus face a major challenge regarding equity and social justice,” the French government said.